MANICULA

 Se siamo assenti suonare qui

-components of electrical and mechanical devices that can be used to fix malfunctions of the machines and
+electrical and mechanical devices that can be used to fix malfunctions of the machines and tools used in

-sound-based and self organized events revolving around the sound-devices and radios built/assembled my
+organized events revolving around the sound-devices and radios built/assembled my grandfather around my

 • TRUCK HORN